MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 }
 ```

-cannot be represent with a circuit diagram since the gates are conditional on a measurement result.
-If you try to show the circuit diagram for such a program, you get an "unsupported" error.
+cannot be represented withed straightforward a circuit diagram, since the gates are conditional on a measurement result.
+Such a circuit is called a _dynamic_ circuit.

+Circuit diagrams can be generated for dynamic circuits by running the program in the quantum simulator, and tracing the gates as they are applied.
+This is called _trace_ mode, as the qubits and gates are being traced as simulation is being performed.

-One way to work around this restriction is to run the program in the simulator, and show the resulting circuit for that run.
-The difference between this and circuit synthesis is that this only captures the measurement outcome, and the consequent gate applications, for that single simulation.
-In this example, if the measurement outcome is `Zero`, we don't see the `X` gate in the diagram.
+The downside of traced circuits is that they only capture the measurement outcome, and the consequent gate applications, for a single simulation.
+In the above example, if the measurement outcome is `Zero`, we don't see the `X` gate in the diagram.
 Another run of the simulation may show a slightly different circuit.
 ### Target profile

 The currently selected target profile influences how circuit diagrams are generated.